hollosipeti/EspHoMatrix-64x8/README.md

 ## Alert_screen.
 Icon+text.
 This will appear immediately.
-Display important messages.
+It displays important messages.
 For example, ringing, things like that.

 ![alert screens](media/they_rang.jpg)